 After completion of the Program the student will be able to do

 - Screening and diagnosis of diabetes.

 - Treatment of diabetes: Oral Hypoglycemic Agents and Insulin with latest developments.

 - Complications of diabetes and its management

 The primary objective of this course is to metamorphose general practitioners to family doctors who are adept not only at diagnosing but also in the management of Diabetes.
-While doing so, it imparts career enhancing skills empowering him to function as a Diabetologist, enabling him to render primary care in Diabetes, while at the same time helping him to become knowledgeable and conscious of the need to refer whenever needed.
+While doing so, it imparts career enhancing skills empowering him the knowledge of a Diabetologist, enabling him to render primary care in Diabetes, while at the same time helping him to become knowledgeable and conscious of the need to refer whenever needed.